-But new research sheds light on the decades old mystery.
-Research now shows that the addition to fluoride in toothpaste, water, rinses, and dentist applied topical fluoride, reduces the “adhesion of oral bacteria on hydroxyapatite by fluoride treatment” according to the American Chemical Society Journal.
+Mew research sheds light on the decades-old mystery.
+Research now shows that the addition to fluoride in toothpaste, water, rinses, and dentist-applied topical fluoride reduces the “adhesion of oral bacteria on hydroxyapatite by fluoride treatment,” according to the American Chemical Society Journal.